-Historic equipment currently configured for daily use includes Wireless Set No. 12 with R107 receiver, Wireless Set No. 19, T1154/R1155, Wireless Set No. 22 and receiver Type HRO.
-Larkspur, Clansman and Bowman trial family equipment is also available.
+Historic equipment configured for use includes Wireless Set No. 12 with R107 receiver, Wireless Set No. 19, T1154/R1155, Wireless Set No. 22 and receiver Type HRO.
+Other Larkspur, Clansman family and Bowman trial equipment is also available.

 A Kenwood TS570DG kindly provided by Kenwood UK is available for HF SSB operation.

-Public visits to IWM Duxford by individual adults, families with children, either unscheduled or scheduled, on a daily basis (not Saturdays)
+Visits by the public to Duxford Radio Section by individual adults, families with children, either unscheduled or scheduled, on a daily basis (not normally on Saturdays)

-Organised and pre-scheduled group visits to IWM Duxford from schools, Cadet Forces, HMG Armed Services parties, tour party operators, special interest groups, etc.
+Organised/scheduled group visits to Duxford Radio Section from schools, Cadet Forces, HMG Armed Services parties, tour party operators, special interest groups, etc.